Nashville-Public-Library/talklib/README.md

 ### -[FFmpeg](https://www.ffmpeg.org/download.html#build-windows)
 You need Windows binaries for FFmpeg & FFprobe installed on the PC and added to the PATH:

-To repeat, **this module will not work without FFmpeg and FFprobe**.
+To repeat, **this package will not work without FFmpeg and FFprobe**.

 FFmpeg and FFprobe should be two separate binaries.